carbon-language/carbon-lang/lldb/docs/use/symbolication.rst

 It is often much easier to specify the actual load location of each section by name.
-Crash logs on Mac OS X have a Binary Images section that specifies that address of the __TEXT segment for each binary.
+Crash logs on macOS have a Binary Images section that specifies that address of the __TEXT segment for each binary.
 Specifying a slide requires requires that you first find the original (file) address for the __TEXT segment, and subtract the two values.
 If you specify the address of the __TEXT